Alice-ArtsLab/mosaicode/docs/source/user-documentation/getting-started/install-run.rst

 .. code-block:: bash
    :linenos:

-   # Go to into the Harpia folder that has been downloaded.
+   # Go to into the Mosaicode folder that has been downloaded.
-   cd harpia
+   cd mosaicode

    # Change branch
    git checkout newgui